norahkerendian/Recipe-Analysis-Project/README.md

   frameborder="0"
 ></iframe>

-For the line plots above, feel free to interact (double click) with the legend to view each line clearly.
+For the line plots above, feel free to interact (double-click) with the legend to view each line clearly.

 ## Assessment of Missingness

 ### NMAR Analysis

 Looking at the dataset, there are three columns that have missing values: `description`, `rating` (and `avg_rating`), and `review`.
 Due to this, it will be meaningful to assess the missingness of the columns.
 Looking at the missing columns, there is reason to believe that the column `review` is considered Missing Not At Random (NMAR).
-The `review` column contains written reviews for recipes which could be missing due to various factors, one being an emotional one.
+The `review` column contains written reviews for recipes that could be missing due to various factors, one being an emotional one.
 For example, someone may only leave a review if the recipe was either a disaster or exceptional, while moderate experiences might be underrepresented.
 For instance, a failed recipe might prompt a negative review due to frustration, whereas a successful but unremarkable experience may result in no review at all.
 An additional piece of data that could change the classification of missingness from NMAR to MAR (Missing At Random), is if we had a column that indicated if the recipe succeeded, failed, or had moderate results.
-This added variable could help predict which reviews could be missing depending of the success rate of the attmepted recipe.
+This added variable could help predict which reviews could be missing depending on the success rate of the attempted recipe.

 ### Missingness Dependency